Free State of Prussia: Revolution of 1918–1919

-On 12 November 1918 commissioners from the Workers' and Soldiers' Councils of Greater Berlin, including Paul Hirsch, Otto Braun (MSPD) and Adolph Hoffmann (USPD), appeared before the last Deputy Minister President of Prussia, Robert Friedberg.
-They declared the previous government deposed and claimed the management of state affairs for themselves.
-On the same day the commissioners issued instructions that all departments of the state should continue their work as usual.
-A manifesto, "To the Prussian People!", stated that the goal was to transform "the old, fundamentally reactionary Prussia ... into a fully democratic component of the unified People's Republic."
+On 12 November 1918, representatives from the Workers' and Soldiers' Councils of Greater Berlin, including Paul Hirsch, Otto Braun (MSPD) and Adolph Hoffmann (USPD) declared the previous government of Prussia deposed and claimed the management of state affairs for themselves.
+On the same day, they issued instructions that all departments of the state continue their work as usual.
+A manifesto, "To the Prussian People", stated that their goal was to transform "the old, fundamentally reactionary Prussia [...] into a fully democratic component of the unified People's Republic."